WallarooLabs/wally/book/python/using-connectors.md

 ## Starting With Prebuilt Connectors

 We have a number of [prebuild connectors](https://github.com/WallarooLabs/wallaroo/tree/{{book.wallaroo_version}}/connectors/).
 Here is a short description of each one.
+These are all written so they can be copied and customized in your application source tree.
+You're still welcome to run them in place as well.

 ### Kafka